7ippo/logForShell/README.md

 Used for Shell scripts.
 Focus on :

-1. Fast problems locating.
+1. Fast problems location.
 2. Using "Caller" to generate call stacks of Shell source code.
 3. Format of logs.
-4. Clearly understand scripts step by step.
+4. Clearly understanding what scripts are doing from logs.

 ## Usage & Examples